 For leaders on all sides, we pray for a renewed will to lay down arms, for the strength to put the grievances and wrongs suffered by their people to rest, and for the conviction to embrace a path of reconciliation and peace that preserves the rights and dignity of all of your children.

-God of justice, help us to remember there is no border that can separate us from your great love, no stone that can sound the well of your deep mercy.
+God of justice, help us to remember there is no border that can separate us from your great love and protection, no stone that can sound the well of your deep mercy.

-Bless our sisters and brothers in Gaza, especially your servants at Ahli Arab Hospital whose loving and tender care for all of their neighbors reveals the face of Christ.
+Bless and protect our sisters and brothers in Gaza, especially your servants at Ahli Arab Hospital whose loving and tender care for all of their neighbors reveals the face of Christ.

-With abiding hope for a just and lasting peace in the land of the Holy One, we ask all this in the name of your Son, Jesus.
+With earnest hope that the threat of a widespread pandemic will pass by your children in Gaza, we ask all this in the name of your Son, Jesus.
 Amen.

 – American Friends of the Episcopal Diocese of Jerusalem